CommonBond CEO David Klein Provides Insight on Student Loan Industry

 CommonBond got its start in 2012 after co-founders David Klein, Jessup Shean, and Michael Taormina experienced trouble and frustration with the student loan process first-hand.
 They sought to improve the financial aid experience overall for student borrowers by providing competitive rates, higher-quality customer service, and an online, easy-to-use platform.

-Since its fruition, CommonBond has funded over $1.5 billion in student loans and now offers student loan refinancing, in-school student loans, and a suite of employer student loan benefits.
+Since its fruition, CommonBond has funded over $1.5 billion in student loans and now offers student loan refinancing, private student loans, and a suite of employer student loan benefits.
 It’s also the first finance company with a one-for-one social mission: for every loan CommonBond funds, it also funds the education of a child in need.

 About David Klein